JustKiddingCode/arpoc/docs/concepts/ac_context.rst

 The rest of the object dictionary is populated using so-called `objectsetters`.
-The objectsetters can be freely implemented and activated using the configuration file.
+The `objectsetters` can be implemented and activated using the configuration file with the plugin system.
 All object setters are run when the first ac entities requests a key that is not in the dictionary.

-Each service can influence the order when an objectsetter is run.
+Each service can define the order the objectsetters are run.
 In the initalization step, every subclass of the class ObjectSetter is collected and added to a priority queue, with the priority specified in the service configuration.